tilman151/tilman151.github.io/_drafts/data_efficiency_for_rul_estimation.md

 ---
 layout: post
-title: "About Keeping Your Use Case in Focus"
+title: "About Copying Blindly - Insights of the One-Eyed Person"
 categories: research
 ---